hypervel/hypervel.org/docs/docs/redis.md

 [Redis](https://redis.io) is an open source, advanced key-value store.
 It is often referred to as a data structure server since keys can contain [strings](https://redis.io/docs/data-types/strings/), [hashes](https://redis.io/docs/data-types/hashes/), [lists](https://redis.io/docs/data-types/lists/), [sets](https://redis.io/docs/data-types/sets/), and [sorted sets](https://redis.io/docs/data-types/sorted-sets/).

-Before using Redis with Laravel Hyperf Hyperf, you need to install and use the [PhpRedis](https://github.com/phpredis/phpredis) PHP extension via PECL.
+Before using Redis with Hypervel Hyperf, you need to install and use the [PhpRedis](https://github.com/phpredis/phpredis) PHP extension via PECL.

 ::: warning
-Unlike in Laravel, Laravel Hyperf doesn't support `predis` as an alternative for connection driver.
+Unlike in Laravel, Hypervel doesn't support `predis` as an alternative for connection driver.
 :::

 ## Configuration